dib-lab/2020-paper-sourmash-gather/manuscript.md

 such as Kraken label individual k-mers based on taxonomic lineages in a database, and then use the resulting database of annotated k-mers to assign taxonomy to reads.
-Mapping- and homology-based approaches such as Diamond use read mapping to genomes or read alignment to gene sequences in order to assign taxonomy and function (cite).
+Mapping- and homology-based approaches such as Diamond use read mapping to genomes or read alignment to gene sequences in order to assign taxonomy and function [@doi:10.1002/cpz1.59].
 These approaches typically focus on assigning *individual* k-mers or reads.
 In contrast, here we analyze the entire collection of k-mers and assign them _in aggregate_ to the _best_ genome match, and then repeat until no matches remain.

 The resulting minimum metagenome cover can then be used as part of further analyses, including both taxonomic content analysis and read mapping.